devoncarew/jot/README.md

 ## What's this?

-An experiment for a fast, simple documentation generator for Dart, with the output a SPA web app.
+An experimental documentation generator for Dart; the main design features are:

+- fast documentation generaion
+- generate one page per library and per class (instead of a page per symbol)
+- output rendered in a SPA web app
+- very few configuration options for the CLI tool
+- designed to be used as a library for sophisticated use cases (documenting the Dart SDK, the Flutter SDK, ...)